Long COVID – long-term effects of COVID-19

 Long COVID occurs as a result of infection with the coronavirus SARS-CoV-2, the COVID-19 pathogen.

 What exactly causes long COVID is not yet fully known.
-Experts assume that various factors play a role.
-These factors can work in combination or in isolation.
+Experts assume that various disease mechanisms play a role.
+These can work in combination or in isolation.

 How common is long COVID?